miladkarimi1370/hairdresser/README.md

-# Hairdresset , the Responsive project with Tailwind
+# Hairdresser , the Responsive project with Tailwind

 **I like Tailwind , this is a magic to writing css code**